 Today, the USGS is known for its long-term and extensive data-collection networks, and research of water, mapping, biology and geology issues in Puerto Rico and throughout the Nation.
 These efforts provide policy makers, managers, and scientists, and the general public with information needed to understand and make decisions about the Commonwealth of Puerto Rico and the U.S. Virgin Islands natural resources.

-The USGS, Caribbean Water Science Center, primarily addresses water issues.
+The USGS, Caribbean-Florida Water Science Center, primarily addresses water issues.
 These include flooding and surface- and ground-water quality.
 The USGS, Caribbean Water Science Center investigates the occurrence, distribution, quantity, movement, and chemical and biological quality of Puerto Rico' surface and ground water.
 Specific water resources activities of the Caribbean Water Science Center include maintenance and analysis of long-term (prior to the turn of the Century) quantitative and qualitative data for streams, reservoirs, estuaries, and ground water; and short-term interpretive investigations of specific water-resources issues on a local, State, regional, and national level.
 Such investigations include the study of urbanization and flooding, water quality of the Puerto Rico's major river basins, sedimentation of rivers and lakes, and contamination of surface water and ground water by hazardous waste.
 The USGS, in Puerto Rico, primarily carries out its activities with a highly trained staff of scientists, technicians, and support personnel committed to providing accurate and timely natural resource information.

 I hope that you find the information on the following pages to be helpful, interesting and informative.
 If you have any comments or suggestions on how the pages could be improved to better serve your needs, please contact the USGS Caribbean Water Science Center Webmaster.
 Please browse these pages and let me know how I can make this service more useful to you.